(Arrive for registration on the afternoon/evening of Thursday, 27 August 2015 - by 7pm latest)

 Q: What are the sleeping arrangements?

 A: On Thursday evening we have booked a parish hall and a local campsite.
-All pilgrims are welcome to stay at the campsite camp if they wish.
+All pilgrims are welcome to stay at the campsite if they wish.
 Those staying at the campsite will need to bring their own tents.
 The use of the parish hall is for women and children only.
 Those staying in the hall will need to bring sleeping bags.
-On Friday, we have booked two separate halls.
-On Saturday we have booked a village hall and a campsite in Harpley.
-Sleeping arrangements are the same as on Thursday.
+On Friday, we have booked the school hall at Stoke Ferry and the adjoining field.
+At the moment, Saturday's venue is to be confirmed but sleeping arrangements will be as the previous two nights.

 Q: Do you provide food and water?